geco-bern/rsofundemo/README.md

 ### Install manually

-If none of the previuously mention installation works, download the tar.gz folder from [here](https://github.com/geco-bern/rsofun/releases/tag/v4.4) and use the command
+If none of the previously mention installation works, download the tar.gz folder from [here](https://github.com/geco-bern/rsofun/releases/tag/v4.4) and use the command

 ``` r
 install.packages(path_to_file, repos = NULL, type="source")
 library("rsofun")
 ```

 **NOTE:** Installing from GitHub requires compilation of Fortran and C source code contained in {rsofun}.
 To enable compiling source code, install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) on Windows, or [Xcode](https://developer.apple.com/xcode/) and the [GNU Fortran compiler on Mac](https://github.com/fxcoudert/gfortran-for-macOS) (see also 'Mandatory tools' [here](https://mac.r-project.org/tools/)).
 On Linux, the gfortran compiler is usually installed already.

 Vignettes are not rendered by default, if you want to include additional documentation please use:

 ``` r
 if(!require(remotes)){install.packages("remotes")}